Aliases for HK2 Gene

 GeneCards Summary for HK2 Gene

 HK2 (Hexokinase 2) is a Protein Coding gene.
-Diseases associated with HK2 include chondroblastoma and krukenberg carcinoma.
-Among its related pathways are Central carbon metabolism in cancer and Metabolism.
+Diseases associated with HK2 include pediatric osteosarcoma and chondroblastoma.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and fructokinase activity.
-An important paralog of this gene is HKDC1.
+An important paralog of this gene is GCK.

 Hexokinases catalyze the first essential step of glucose metabolism, the conversion of the substrate glucose into glucose-6-phosphate.
 This phosphorylation event directly couples extramitochondrial glycolysis to intramitochondrial oxidative phosphorylation.